How x-rays are used to diagnose the need for root canal treatment.

 So it may be that other signs and symptoms have developed that have warranted an investigation of the tooth.
 But radiographically it’s simply too early to observe any indication of its developing condition.

-- It may be that due to the nature of the tooth’s condition (including low virility), that whatever associated changes have occurred are so minute that they’re not readily detectable.
+- It may be that due to the nature of the tooth’s condition (including low virility) whatever associated changes have occurred are so minute that they’re not readily detectable.

 Why does an x-ray show a dark spot?